 - 1. Remove the screw (hardtop only).

-- Pull the sidemarker light housing out at the back edge.
+- Pull the sidemarker lamp housing out at the back edge.

 - Turn the socket toward the rear of the vehicle and pull it out.

 - 4. Pull the bulb out of the socket.

-- Reverse the steps with a new bulb.
+- 5. Reverse the steps with a new bulb.

-Rear Combination Lights
+Rear Combination Lamps